martinpoljak/hash-utils/README.md

     5.in?
 3..6      # returns true

 As you can see, it's syntactic sugar, of sure, but useful in some cases.
+Except these, it adds many other useful metods.
+See documentation.

 ### Modularization